twig-energy/stronk/README.md

     Watt watt = Watt {30.};
     watt += Watt {4.} - Watt {2.};  // we can add and subtract units

-    // Multiplying and dividing with an identity_unit (such as scalars) does not change the type. watt *= 2.;
+    // Multiplying and dividing with an identity_unit (such as floats and integers) does not change the type. watt *= 2.;

     // However an identity_unit divided by a regular unit results in a new unit type.